 Why TIGLUTIK (riluzole) now?

 For more than 20 years, physicians have relied on riluzole as a foundational therapy for their patients diagnosed and living with amyotrophic lateral sclerosis (ALS).
-Now TIGLUTIK is available, the first and only oral suspension alternative to riluzole tablets specifically designed for people living with ALS who have or may develop dysphagia.1-3
+Today, you and your patients have a choice.
+TIGLUTIK is the first and only oral suspension alternative to riluzole tablets specifically designed for people living with ALS who have or may develop dysphagia.1-3

 Unpredictable onset of dysphagia